19sblanco/tsp_c/readme.md

 - Handled all memory in the stack (with no heap memory usage)

 **Version 3.0** (work in progress)
-- stop searching down a path if that path is longer than the current best
+- Use bitwise operations instead of arrays

 **Version 4.0** (work in progress)
+- Stop searching down a path if that path is longer than the current best

+**Version 5.0** (work in progress)
-- add threads
+- Add threads